heckman/photos-server/README.md

 Opening the Photos Server opens the control panel.
 It provides the following functions:

-### Stop the server
+### Start/Restart the server

-The server will restart on a system restart.
-In a near-future version that will probably be more permanent, probably uninstalling the service completely, to be reinstalled when the server is "restarted".
+This provides the opportunity to change the port the server is listening on.
+When starting the server a file is written to `~/Library/LaunchAgents/` that will restart the server when the system reboots.

-### Start/restart the server
+### Remove the server

-This is how to change the port on localhost the server will listen on.
+This will stop the server and remove the launch agent from the user's `~/Library`.
+It will remain uninstalled on reboot.

-### Set the authority for photos
+### Set the prefix for URLs to open in Photos

-The **_authority_** is the combination of hostname (or ip address) and optional port number (which defaults to 80).
+The prefix should be an **_authority_**: the combination of hostname (or IP address) and optional port number (if not 80, which is implied).
 This value will be used in two places.

-1. When links are copied, they will be in the form http://**_authority_**/**_identifier_**[*/basename*].
-(Where the additional _basename_ component is only present when the identifier is a UUID.)
+1. When links are copied, they will be in the form  http://***authority/basename*** or  http://***authority/UUID/basename***.
 2. When Photos Server is the default browser, opening a URL beginning with http://**_authority_**/ will open Apple Photos, with the identified photo selected in the "view" mode.

-If you are not using fancy redirection, you'll want this to be localhost:**_port_**, where _port_ is the same as the value set when starting/restarting the server.
+If you are not using fancy redirection, you'll want this to be "localhost:**_port_**", where _port_ is the same as the value set when starting/restarting the server.
 With [fancy redirection](#fancy-redirection), this doesn't have to be the case.
-For example, I use port `6330` and `photos.local` as the authority (with an implied port of 80).
+For example, I use port `6330` and `photos.local` as the authority.

 ### Set the preferred browser